thinkful-ei-orka/Capstone-3-O-K-A-B-T/README.md

 - **totalblessings**: The number of times they have successfully Blessed a Curse.
 - **lastblessing**: The timestamp of the last time they pulled a Curse.
 This is used to time out inactive users.
 - **limiter** : This is an integer that starts at and caps at 3.
 Each Bless done reduces this by 1 and the user is barred from Blessing if the limiter is 0.
 The limiter resets to 3 each day.
-- **blocklist**: An array of the user_id's of any user the current user does not with see any curses from
+- **blocklist**: An array of the user_id's of any user the current user does not with see any curses from -->

-Curse App has 5 API endpoints:
+BlessCurse has 5 API endpoints:
 - /api/auth/token
 - /api/user
 - /api/blessings